oasis-tcs/openc2-cacao-ext/openc2-cacao-ext-v1.0.md

 _This section is non-normative._

-The following key concepts from OpenC2 and CACAO are applicable to this
+The key concepts from CACAO and OpenC2 listed below are applicable to this specification.
+For additional information consult the [[CACAO&nbsp;v2.0](#cacao-security-playbooks-v20)] and the [[OpenC2&nbsp;Architecture](#openc2-arch-v10)] Specifications, respectively.

-specification:
+- **CACAO Concepts**

+  - **Workflow Step:** A CACAO playbook contains a with the processing logic organized in to a set of workflow steps.

+  - **Action:** The type of CACAO workflow step that contains commands to be executed.

+  - **Playbook-Action:** The type of CACAO workflow step that executes a separate named playbook from within the current playbook.

+  - **Agents and Targets:** CACAO agents are entities that execute commands on or against CACAO targets.

+- **OpenC2 Concepts**

-* **OpenC2 Command:** An OpenC2 action-target pair, plus other optional information, used to command an OpenC2 Consumer.
+  - **Command:** An OpenC2 action-target pair, plus other optional information, used to command an OpenC2 Consumer.

-* **OpenC2 Response:** An OpenC2 message sent from a Consumer to a Producer reporting on the outcome of processing a Command.
+  - **Response:** An OpenC2 message sent from a Consumer to a Producer reporting on the outcome of processing a Command.

-* **OpenC2 Actuator Profile:** A tailored  subset of the OpenC2 language plus any extensions that specifies the use of OpenC2 to command a particular function.
+  - **Actuator Profile:** A tailored  subset of the OpenC2 language plus any extensions that specifies the use of OpenC2 to command a particular function.

-* **OpenC2 Transfer Specification:** The description of how an existing standard transfer protocol (e.g., MQTT, HTTPS) is used to send and receive OpenC2 commands and responses.
+  - **Transfer Specification:** The description of how an existing standard transfer protocol (e.g., MQTT, HTTPS) is used to send and receive OpenC2 commands and responses.

-* **CACAO Workflow Step:** A CACAO playbook contains a with the processing logic organized in to a set of workflow steps.

-* **CACAO Action:** This type of CACAO workflow step contains commands to be executed.

-* **CACAO Playbook-Action:** This type of CACAO workflow step executes a named playbook from within the current playbook.

-* **CACAO Agents and Targets:** CACAO agents are entities that execute commands on or against CACAO targets.

 Both OpenC2 and CACAO employ the term "target" but the meanings differ.
 In this extension specification, the CACAO target is used to integrate the OpenC2